icon_install_ios_web icon_install_ios_web icon_install_android_web

 First, Polymarket was more accurate before the election.
 Let’s look at the pollsters and analysts.
 The poll-based election model claimed that the race was a 50-50 situation, while Polymarket gave Trump a clear advantage, with his chances of winning being set at about 62% before the election.

 If you remember, the mainstream media ridiculed Polymarket for their dissenting opinions.
 They thought Polymarket should agree with the opinions of those model makers!
 Apparently, this difference meant that Polymarket could not be trusted.
 They thought Polymarket was priced differently because its user base was full of Trump-supporting Krypto enthusiasts.
-It was funded by Peter Thiel and only foreigners were Handel on it.
+It was funded by Peter Thiel and only foreigners were trading on it.
 Since it was unregulated, they thought it must be rigged and big money was driving up the price of Trump.
 The criticisms went on and on.

 Implicit in this criticism is a deep distrust of markets.
 As if markets cannot be trusted unless there is clear evidence of their reliability.
 Of course, if you really trusted markets, you might no longer trust the media.
 And the media’s business model is based on making you distrust other sources of information—otherwise, why would you keep clicking on their endless stream of attention-grabbing articles?